 13. The Anatomy of a Green Home

 A single infographic can have a lot of movement happening at once to optimize time.
-Numbering — as seen in this example from Ecogreenlove — can help bring attention to important illustrations explained elsewhere in the article.
+Numbering — as seen in this example from Ecogreenlove — helps direct attention to each important illustration, which can then be explained in the accompanying text.

 14. How Speakers Make Sound

 Animation can break something apart and place it back together again.
-For example, this infographic from Animagraffs allows the viewer to dissect each component of a speaker individually to see how they all fit together to make sound.
+For example, this infographic from Animagraffs lets the viewer dissect each component of a speaker to see how they all fit together to produce sound.

 15. Are You SLAcking Off?

 There’s a lot that can happen inside an animated infographic.
-This example from Imperva makes you stop and search for all the little things going on.
+This example from Imperva is full of small animated elements that make you stop and look for all the little things happening on screen.

 16. How Much Is a Billion Dollars?